pydantic/pydantic/docs/usage/settings.md

     By default Docker uses `/run/secrets` as the target mount point.
 If you want to use a different location, change `Config.secrets_dir` accordingly.

-Then, Create your secret via the Docker CLI
+Then, create your secret via the Docker CLI
 ```bash
 printf "This is a secret" | docker secret create my_secret_data -
 ```